 - Specify the IP quarantine length in hours

 - Disable extended checks which will disable the seconds limit and the IP submission limit entirely

-- Completely disable Dynamicweb’s built-in security measures against SQL injections.
-We strongly advise against this.
-Use at your own risk.
-You can also disable the security measures for specific fields only using the ignore the following fields list.
+The SQL Injection settings (Figure 4.2) allow you to disable Dynamicweb’s built-in security measures against SQL injections.
+We strongly advise against this, use at your own risk.
+You can instead exclude specific fields from the check.

-You can also specify one or more emails to notify when an SQL injection attack is detected.
+- Specify one or more emails to notify when an SQL injection attack is detected

 Dynamicweb ships with a Cookie Manager tool, which can help you comply with EU legislation - read more here.

 With the HTTP Compression settings (Figure 7.1) you can:

 - Select a compression type:

 - Check Minify HTML to remove spaces and line breaks from templates before they are served - this can improve page speed in some circumstances